Gideon-workspace/Gradient-Boosting/README.md

 ![](145.png)

 ## Overview
 This project leverages **Gradient Boosting**, a powerful ensemble machine learning algorithm, to classify students based on their **exam scores** and **attendance percentages**.
-The model predicts the type of student, enabling educators and administrators to better understand student performance patterns.
+The model predicts the type of student, which will enable any software that deals with student or educators and administrators to better understand student performance patterns.

 ## Features
 - Predicts student categories using academic performance and attendance data.